Presented with the NSW Writers’ Centre.

 Michael Mohammed Ahmad (Australian)

-Dr Michael Mohammed Ahmad is the Founding Director of Sweatshop Literacy Movement and Editor of the critically acclaimed anthology After Australia.
+Dr Michael Mohammed Ahmad is the founding director of Sweatshop Literacy Movement and the award-winning author of The Tribe, The Lebs and The Other Half of You.
 His debut novel, The Tribe, won the 2015 Sydney Morning Herald Best Young Novelists of the Year Award.
 His second novel, The Lebs, won a 2019 Premier’s Literary Award and was a finalist for the 2019 Miles Franklin Literary Award.
-Mohammed completed his Doctorate of Creative Arts at Western Sydney University in 2017.
-His forthcoming novel, The Other Half of You, will be published in June, 2021.
+He is also the editor of the critically acclaimed anthology, After Australia.